Skip to Content

 • 1 egg, beaten

-2. Place brie in the center of the puff pastry.
+2. Place the brie in the center of the puff pastry.
 Top with cranberry sauce and pecans.

-3. Fold the pastry over the brie, pinching the edges to seal.
+3. Fold the pastry over the brie, pinching edges to seal and brush with the beaten egg.

 Related readings from our blog:

-1. Is roasting in the oven the same as baking in the oven?
+Is roasting in the oven the same as baking?

 Related Articles